virtualparadox/BBMap/docs/readme.txt

 Improved error handling; corrupt input files should be more likely to crash with an error message and less likely to hang.
 Noted by Alex Copeland.
 Improved SAM input, particularly coordinates and cigar-string parsing; this should now be correct but requires an indexed reference.
 Of course this information is irrelevant for mapping so this parsing is turned off by default for bbmap.
 Increased maximum read speed with ByteFile2, by using 2 threads per file.
 May be useful in input-speed limited scenarios, as when reading compressed input on a node with many cores.
 Also accelerates sam input.
-TODO:  Make ByteFile auto-select a subtype based on compression and number of cores.
 TODO:  Consider moving THREADS to Shared.
 Updated match/cigar flag syntax.
 Updated shellscript documentation.